2024 Fellowship Program for New CEOs

 Your experience will be enriched by the collective learning experience and meaningful time spent with a group of peers eager to share and learn from each other’s experiences.
 Our vision is that this peer community will offer opportunities for ongoing conversations, support, and fellowship.

-The program will take place in-person and virtually over six months.
+The program will take place virtually over three months.

 The program is open to LeadingAge members holding the highest ranking leadership position within a provider organization who have been in the role for up to three (3) years, including: